sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_Ultralearning: Master Hard Skills, Outsmart the Competition, and Accelerate Your Career_, by Scott Young](https://amzn.to/2YRPOjG)

-This is written by the guy who famously self-taught himself MIT's Computer Science curriculum in one year with online videos and problem sets.
+This was written by the guy who famously self-taught himself MIT's Computer Science curriculum in one year with online videos and problem sets.
 Learning rapidly and retaining the knowledge is a very practical superpower, so I highly recommend this book to everyone.
 Applying the lessons in this book is the best way to experience that ["I know kung fu" moment from _The Matrix_](https://www.youtube.com/watch?v=6vMO3XmNXe4) in real life.

 ### [_Visual Intelligence: Sharpen Your Perception, Change Your Life_, by Amy E. Herman](https://amzn.to/2Nsyyfb)